SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex200user1.png" width="70%">

-4. A pop-Up window will allow to enter the relvant test user information.
+4. A pop-Up window will allow to enter the relevant test user information.
 You are free to choose the name and email adress.
 Set the status to active.
 Click on the **+ Add** -button.

 <br><img src="/exercises/ex2/images/ex200user2.png" width="70%">